Investing

 Why We Invested at Pre-Seed

 The problem — that African remote workers and global professionals had no reliable, affordable way to hold and transact in foreign currencies — was not new.
 But the enabling conditions for solving it had just arrived.
 Mobile money infrastructure was mature.
 Regulatory appetite for digital financial products had shifted.
-And the growth of remote work had accelerated the demand signal significantly.
+The growth of remote work had accelerated the demand signal significantly.

 We made the investment before there was revenue, before there was meaningful product, and before institutional investors had noticed the category.
 That is the pre-seed thesis, executed.

-What Operator Support Actually Means
+What Operator Support Actually Looks Like

-"They didn't just invest capital — they became true strategic partners in Raenest's growth journey." — Victor, Co-founder, Raenest
+"They didn't just invest capital.
+They became true strategic partners in Raenest's growth journey." — Victor, Co-founder, Raenest

 Eunice Ajim